Timendus/chip8-binary-format/CHIP-8 binary format.md

   * The variable size [data segment](#data-segment), that holds the properties (if any are present) and the bytecode (the actual CHIP-8 binary)

-This is the absolute minimum content that a file can have:
+This is the absolute minimum content that a file with an actual program in it can have:

 ```python
 ## Header